sholance/forta-gas-token-mint/README.md

 ## Test Data

-The agent behaviour can be verified with the following tokens:
+The bot behaviour can be verified with supplied unit tests

-TODO: Add more test data